 Built to be Paired with RTXGI

-Can be combined with RTXGI for fast and scalable global illumination with many lights.
-RTXDI provides great results on its own, while amplifying the value of other NVIDIA ray tracing SDKs.
+RTXDI can be combined with RTXGI for fast and scalable global illumination with many lights.
+RTXDI provides great results on its own, while amplifying the value of other NVIDIA ray-tracing SDKs.

 Photo courtesy of artist GoldSmooth & TurboSquid

-The image on the left uses prior state-of-the-art technique sampling techniques.
-The image on the right uses RTXDI, which can generate a finished image with the same level of overhead.
-Both images were constructed with equal time, using an equal number of rays per pixel.
+The image on the left uses prior state-of-the-art sampling techniques.
+The image on the right uses RTXDI, which can generate a beautiful finished image with the same level of overhead.
+Both images were constructed in equal time, using an equal number of rays per pixel.

-A: RTXDI is a software development kit that leverages the power of GPU ray tracing to provide a scalable solution for the computation of direct illumination and shadows for scenes involving millions of light sources in real-time.
+A: RTXDI is a software development kit that leverages the power of GPU ray tracing in real time to provide a scalable solution for the computation of direct illumination and shadows for scenes involving millions of light sources.

 A: Yes!
 The ability to trace arbitrary rays is critical for rendering scenes with shadows from millions of lights without the use of shadow maps.

 A: RTXDI supports thousands to millions of dynamic area light sources in real time without requiring a high-maintenance data structure or offline preprocessing.
 Support for millions of area lights means that any mesh can be broken down into triangles, and each triangle can emit light into the scene.
 Such mesh would cast realistic lighting and shadows onto the objects around it, including self-illumination and self-shadowing if some parts of the mesh are not emissive.